sebymusundi/python_tutorial/README.md

+#### Python training

-### This repository contains materials used to study Python
+This repository contains materials used to study Python